 Your development team has been waiting for this very question from the beginning.
 The question may sound trivial, but at the same time so awesome for the team.
 The question is also important for you: the sooner the team starts building the app, the sooner you will get a killer app!

-Do you have more questions on mobile app development?
+Do you have more questions on how to interview a developer on your project or how to onboard a new team to accelerate mobile app development?
 Bring them on!
-We’ll be happy to help you tackle them or go deeper on some of the questions above.
+We’ll be happy to help you tackle them or go deeper into some of the questions above.